Dongguan Niceone Electronics Technology Co., Ltd.

 Understanding the Membrane Switch

 Before diving into the troubleshooting and repair process, it's essential to understand what a membrane switch is and how it works.
-The membrane switch is a critical component of your dishwasher's control panel.
+The custom membrane switch is a critical component of your dishwasher's control panel.
 It consists of a thin, flexible layer with electrical contacts underneath.
 When you press a button on the control panel, the membrane switch completes an electrical circuit, sending commands to the dishwasher's main control board.

 Signs of a Shorted Membrane Switch